tomwhartung/jmws_accoutrements/doc/ubuntu/2026b-fresh_install_ubuntu_25.10-bette/1-install_25.10-bette.md

 # Why?

 - I want to use `barbara` for listening to mp3s
-- I want to use `bette` upstairs for playing with Tracktion
+- This will allow me to use `bette` upstairs for playing music with Tracktion and working on movies

 # Goals - Big Picture